ApolinarO/SDR/Spikes/Download Web Data Spikes/README.md

 	make

-3. If a _data_ folder does not exist alongside this project, then make the directory.
+3. If a folder called _/data_ does not exist alongside this project, then make the directory.

 	mkdir data

-4. Run the tests.
+4. Run the main program.
 Note that this may take a while.
-The tests start running when the following is entered:
+Enter the following:

 	make run